 Our pastures bear a profusion of wild flowers, providing habitat for butterflies and small mammals.
 Two spinneys of mainly native trees and shrubs line the boundaries of the property.
-The Lodges' dell has harebells and cowslips with brambles and berry-bearing shrubs round the edge, which support butterflies, nesting whitethroats and finches.
+The Lodges' dell has harebells and cowslips with brambles and berry-bearing shrubs around the edge, which support butterflies, nesting whitethroats and finches.

 The exciting display flights of Marsh harriers and buzzards can be seen overhead.
 Barn owls, kestrels and sparrow hawks regularly hunt around Longacre; nightingales are sometimes heard.
 Rabbits are everywhere and deer might be glimpsed at dawn and dusk.
 Guests are welcome to explore the many paths around the site, which can be seen on our sketch-map.

 Longacre is only a 45 minute walk from the Visitor Centre at Minsmere bird reserve and the coast.
 The bridge over Minsmere River north of Eastbridge is a lovely place to walk to in the evening (15 min), with it's views across the marshes and reserve, it is used by local bird tour guides for watching barn owls.
 The Eels Foot pub and The Lion are also within walking distance and are recommended by previous visitors.